Expanding Polyhedral Universe in Regge Calculus: Regge action for a regular polyhedral universe

-The fundamental blocks of space-time in Regge calculus are the frustums with $p$-sided regular polygons as the upper and bottom faces and $p$ isosceles trapezoids as the lateral faces as depicted in Figure \ref{fig:fbb}.
-We assume that the upper face of a frustum lies in a time-slice, so does the bottom one.
+The fundamental blocks of space-time in the Regge calculus are frustums with $p$-sided regular polygons as the upper and lower faces and $p$ isosceles trapezoids as the lateral faces, as depicted in Fig. \ref{fig:fbb}.
+We assume that the upper face of a frustum lies in a time-slice, so does the lower one.
 The whole space-time is then obtained by gluing such frustums face by face without a break.
 There are only two types of hinges in this piecewise linear manifold.
-A type of hinges is the edges of regular polyhedrons.
-We denote by $l_i$ the length of edges on the $i$-th Cauchy surface at time $t_i$.
-Another type is the struts between consecutive Cauchy surfaces.
-We denote by $m_i$ the length of struts between the Cauchy surfaces at $t_i$ and $t_{i+1}$.
-Thus the Regge action (\ref{eq:ract}) can be written as
+One type of hinge is the edges of regular polyhedrons.
+We denote by $l_i$ the length of the edges on the $i$th Cauchy surface at time $t_i$.
+The other type is the struts between consecutive Cauchy surfaces.
+We denote by $m_i$ the length of the struts between the Cauchy surfaces at $t_i$ and $t_{i+1}$.
+Thus, the Regge action (\ref{eq:ract}) can be written as

 where $\varepsilon^{\rm (s)}_i$ and $\varepsilon_i^{\rm (e)}$ stand for the deficit angles around the strut and edge, respectively, and $V_i$ is the world-volume of the frustum.
-To avoid subtleties in defining lengths and angles we assume for the time being the metric in each building block to be flat euclidean, where geometric objects such as lengths and angles are obvious.
+To avoid subtleties in defining lengths and angles, we assume for the time being the metric in each building block to be flat Euclidean, where geometric objects such as lengths and angles are obvious.
 The equations of motion in Lorentzian geometry can be achieved by the Wick rotation.